 Home: About Me

-In December 2008 the intermittent pains in my right hip started to settle down to become a permanent feature in my life.
-I put them down to the bad posture I'd probably developed following a climbing accident in which I'd seriously damaged by left leg.
-My poor right leg had to do a lot of weight bearing during the recovery phase and I'm sure I started to sit and walk crookedly.
+In December 2008 the intermittent pains in my right hip become a permanent feature.
+I put them down to the bad posture I'd developed following a climbing accident in which I'd seriously damaged by left leg.
+My poor right leg had to do a lot of weight bearing during the recovery phase and I definitely started to sit and walk crookedly.

 Well that was quite a shock as I'd never even considered arthritis let alone a hip replacement - let alone two hip replacements!